peterunix/tempbin/README.md

-# Fork Changes

-This fork removes the expiration time for files and has a customized front page

 # tempbin

 Self-hosted temporary text paste, file and image host.

+## Fork Changes
+- Environmental variable added to specify your domain name when returning the paste URL
+- Random ID generated for URLS increased from 4 to 8
+- Removed the file expiration time
+- Custom frontpage (made for myself to use)

 ![Screenshot](./image.png)

 ## Features

 - Upload images by pasting on the page
-- Files get deleted after 24 hours
 - JavaScript not required
 - Upload from terminal: `curl --upload-file image.png http://localhost:1337`